According to the Mental Health Foundation, 10% of children and young people aged five to 16 are affected by a mental health problem.

 Anxiety and anxiety-related problems

-Anxiety problems are incredibly common.
+Anxiety is incredibly common.
 It is thought that as many as one in six young people will experience an anxiety-related problem.3 Children and young people suffering from anxiety may experience it in three forms:

 - Affecting one in 25 people in the UK, generalised anxiety disorder (GAD) can cause young people to feel extremely worried.
 Young children starting a new school may suffer separation anxiety.4